Gasparott0/Hangman-Java/README.md

 # Hangman-Java
-Hangman implemented in java using components of java swing and Observer design pattern .
+Hangman implemented in java using components of java swing and Observer design pattern.

 Some screenshots